dougalrm/aider-patterns-wow/data/docs/delivery_plans.md

 ## How Should I Capture My Delivery Plan?

-To ensure easy accessibility for all Schroders employees, it's recommended to save the Delivery Plan centrally.
-Azure DevOps Services (ADO) is the preferred option as the team's work is stored there.
+To ensure easy accessibility for all, it's recommended to save the Delivery Plan centrally.
+Azure DevOps Services (ADO) is an option if this is where the team's work is.
 ADO EPICS should be used for outcomes, and ADO FEATURES for features.

 ### Recommendations: